FAMILY MEALTIMES HELP...

 - Provide a child with a structured daily routine, increasing a sense of security and well-being.

-- Children acquire language skills and develop literacy while engaged in conversation with parents and siblings.
+- Children gain language skills while engaged in conversation with parents and siblings.

-- Increase a child's well-being through positive "protective" outcomes such as improved academic performance and decreased risk of substance abuse or delinquency.
+- Improve a child’s well-being through improved academic performance and decreased risk of substance use or behavioral problems.

 - Reduce the risk of developing childhood obesity.

 Studies show that parents and children alike think that family meals are important and enjoyable.
 There are many benefits, both social and health-related, that a family can expect when family mealtimes are part of the regular routine.
 Aim for sharing at least four family meals per week, which may include other mealtimes besides the dinner meal, and try to include your children in mealtime preparation.
 Not only will you help them learn useful skills, you’ll help them create memories to last a lifetime.

 SPEAK POSITIVELY ABOUT THE FOOD YOU ARE EATING